-The Sligo Engineering Fair is an annual weekend public event, produced by The Institute of Technology Sligo, that takes place during national Engineers Week.
+The Sligo Engineering Fair is an annual weekend public event, produced by ATU Sligo, that takes place during national Engineers Week.
 The inaugural fair took place in 2019 and in 2020 joined with the Sligo Engineering & Technology Expo, which takes place at the end of April each year, to form the Engineering North West STEM project.

 The project promotes and supports STEM education in engagement with local schools on engineering projects with the event offering the opportunity for the school children to showcase their work and is aimed to achieve wider general public engagement with engineering and its importance in society.